SAFedorov/gprob/tests/external/readme.md

-The files in this folder are from a neat project [GaussianInfer](https://github.com/damast93/GaussianInfer) by Dario Stein.
-They are used for cross-validation only.
+The files in this folder belong to the Dario Stein's project [GaussianInfer](https://github.com/damast93/GaussianInfer).
+They are used for testing only.